OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Texts/DEVLOG.md

 ### Wave 5.5 -- Post-deployment -- FINAL WAVE
 - [ ] Create a fastlane file for deployment
 - [ ] Create tickets for future steps.
+- [ ] Write documentation for future devs.

 And you should be done.

+Suggestions:
+- Should we add a floating bottom right button on UserPalette to toggle Edit view?
+Is long press not obvious enough?

 ### BULK